 Many people look forward to the nice weather that comes with spring.
-Likewise, many dread seeing flowers begin to blossom because they know red, watery eyes, along with runny nose is about to become the norm.
+Likewise, many dread seeing flowers beginning to blossom because they know red, watery eyes and runny nose are about to become the norm.

-Millions of people suffer from these seasonal allergies which are triggered by airborne pollen, and studies show that the number is only going to continue rising due to the changing climate.1
+Millions of people suffer from these seasonal allergies, which are triggered by airborne pollen.
+Studies show that this number is only going to continue rising due to the changing climate.1

-The symptoms that present themselves during the allergy season are the body’s direct immune system response to being exposed to pollen.
+The symptoms that appear during allergy season are the body’s immune response to pollen exposure.
 During the spring, flowers begin to blossom, which leads to a much higher pollen count in the air.

-When you suffer from some of the symptoms of the change in season, it is typically referred to as hay fever or allergic rhinitis.
+Allergy symptoms that appear with changing seasons are typically referred to as hay fever or allergic rhinitis.
 Unfortunately, there is no specific cure for these allergies.
-At best, you can limit their symptoms.
-Highlighted below is an overview of some of the reasons why people suffer from allergies during certain seasons and how to effectively minimize the negative symptoms that allergy season brings.
+At best, you can reduce their symptoms.
+Highlighted below is an overview of some of the reasons why people suffer from allergies during certain seasons and how to effectively minimize the symptoms that allergy season brings.

 Why Do People Get Seasonal Allergies?